 Selecting the right MCP gateway for enterprise AI deployment requires evaluating security posture, deployment speed, integration capabilities, and compliance requirements.
-MintMCP's MCP Gateway has established itself as a compliance-first platform with one-click deployment, while RunLayer focuses on threat detection with backing from prominent VCs, and Composio emphasizes developer experience with extensive pre-built integrations.
+MintMCP's MCP Gateway is a data-permissions-first platform with one-click deployment, while RunLayer focuses on MCP security governance and Composio emphasizes developer experience with extensive pre-built integrations.
 This comparison examines all three platforms to help engineering leaders determine which approach aligns with their enterprise AI infrastructure priorities.

 Key Takeaways

-• MintMCP's Virtual MCP architecture enables role-based tool exposure, a capability not documented in RunLayer or Composio
+- MintMCP's Virtual MCP Bundles enable per-use-case endpoints with SCIM-driven membership, a capability not documented in RunLayer or Composio

-• RunLayer provides access to 18,000+ MCP servers through its catalog for extensive ecosystem coverage
+- RunLayer provides a server catalog for extensive MCP ecosystem coverage

 MintMCP vs RunLayer vs Composio: Understanding the MCP Gateway Market